Vayle Rose

 Joining a Rare Community

 When Vayle Rose was first diagnosed with Canavan disease, the hospital’s healthcare team recommended that Dawn look into the National Tay-Sachs and Allied Diseases Association (NTSAD).
-Dawn called the organization for support and connected with Becky Benson, NTSAD’s Family Services Manager.
+Dawn called the organization for support and connected with Becky Benson, NTSAD’s Family Support and Engagement Manager.

 For Dawn, NTSAD brought a much-needed sense of connection through its active and caring Community.